 The fact that Scrum is the most popular Agile methodology is well known.
 But what is it about Scrum that makes it the number one framework for iterative software development?
 How did Scrum grow to be the most widely used Agile method, and what are the reasons for its success?

 The Secret to Scrum's Success

 The direct answer is that Scrum is simple, straightforward, and easy to implement.
-While there are a number of other iterative and incremental development methdologies out there (eXtreme Programming, Crystal Clear, Agile Unified Process, etc), Scrum is on the simple side.
-Not only because of its inherent characteristics, but also because it has well documented use cases.
+While there are a number of other iterative and incremental development methodologies out there (eXtreme Programming, Crystal Clear, Agile Unified Process, etc), Scrum is on the simple side.
+Not only because of its inherent characteristics but also because it has well-documented use cases.
 In other words: in part, Scrum is successful simply because it's popular.
 So why is it popular?

 Some claim that certifications helped a lot.
 True enough, Scrum offers a variety of certifications.
 Scrum Masters, Product Owners, developers, but also trainers and coaches can get certified by the Scrum Alliance.
 Demonstrated experience and, perhaps even more importantly, ongoing education definitely helps.
 This feedback and continued contact with Scrum practitioners enables the methodology itself to continue to evolve and gain maturity.